 If your child is struggling with eating due to oral sensory issues there is a lot you can do to help!
 Try a few of the at-home strategies.
 And don’t be afraid to seek help from professionals.
 It can be life-changing for both you and your child.

-Or figure out your child’s Eating Style to meet their unique needs.
+It’s always helpful to figure out your child’s Eating Style to meet their unique needs.

 Have you tried any of these strategies for oral sensory feeding issues?
 Do you use others?